asifdotpy/open-talent-local-ai/CONTRIBUTING.md

 ---

-Thank you for contributing to TalentAI Platform! 🚀
+Thank you for contributing to OpenTalent! 🚀